its-aadhesh/hello-world-/README.md

 # hello-world-
-this file is used to learn github workflow this is my first time usint github
+this file is used to learn github workflow this is my first time using github